fc-io/react-for-beginners/week_02 – Node, npm, Git, GitHub, DateTime/week_02_b_assignments.md

   also inviting me as a contributor) and "upload" you code.
 For your own convenience, make sure to setup you GitHub account with an ssh-key if you haven't already done so.
+* BONUS: Add a unit test for some part of the assignment (except for the part I show during class).

 Watch:
 * Optional: Learn Temporal API In 17 Minutes https://www.youtube.com/watch?v=oOK3UzLJ_Cs